 One mummy, Norashidah, had a difficult first trimester.
 She wanted to resign then from her job as a Senior Customer Relations Officer but her managers at SMRT Corporation encouraged her to stay.
-SMRT allowed her to take time off, work from home when she felt unwell and report to office later.
+SMRT allowed her to take time off, work from home when she felt unwell and report to the office later.

 (Image source: NTUC)